 There are various forms of vaporizer, ranging from expensive desktop models to cheaper vape pens.
-Regardless of the type of vaporizer, they all have a heating element which heats the concentrate to the correct temperature.
+Regardless of the type of vaporizer, they all have a heating element that heats the concentrate to the correct temperature.
 They are best used with wax, shatter or oil.

 Atom Bomb Rigs